SixArm/sixarm-company-consulting-agreement/README.md

 # Consulting agreement

 This is a Consulting Agreement (“Agreement”) for a Consultant and Consultee to read, review, edit as desired, then sign.
+Feedback is welcome.
+Improvements are welcome.

 Note: This kind of agreement may also be known as a General Consulting Agreement (GSA), Professional Services Agreement (PSA), or Master Services Agreement (MSA).